bnriiitb/DRLND_Continues-Control/p2_continuous-control/README.md

 ### Distributed Training

-In this project, I usee the Unity environment that contains 20 identical agents, each with its own copy of the environment.
+In this project, I've used the Unity environment that contains 20 identical agents, each with its own copy of the environment.

 This environment is useful for algorithms like [PPO](https://arxiv.org/pdf/1707.06347.pdf), [A3C](https://arxiv.org/pdf/1602.01783.pdf), and [D4PG](https://openreview.net/pdf?id=SyZipzbCb) that use multiple (non-interacting, parallel) copies of the same agent to distribute the task of gathering experience.